 She says, “I love you” as she smiles and looks into his lake-blue eyes.
 Calm, sure, and pretty—she declares her adoration of him in an endearing purr.
 She wraps her arms around him and breathes him in.
-A musky man smell.
-She loves man smell—makes her wiggle and flirt, sigh and hum.
-She buries her nose into his black curls.
+A musky man-smell.
+She loves man-smell—makes her wiggle and flirt, sigh and hum.
+She buries her nose in his black curls.
 Sun warmth rubs into her skin from his mane.
 A Samsonian chest to curl into.
 He is perfect.

 She loves men!

 The lie?
 That she loves him specifically.
 But she tells it in order to fit the glove of the future.
 An insurance policy.
 A test.

 “I love you.”
 His husky whisper brushes and then flits into her seashell ear.

 Does he mean it, or is he made from the same fabric as her?
 The fabric is rent with lust and greed and need.
 And fear.

 She’s been like this until recently.
 Now, years later—heartbreaks later, men later—the man she leans into is the man she loves.
 His sturdy frame is short, not tall; he does not have obsidian locks flowing onto his broad shoulders.
 He is kind and generous and his ego is a regular size.

 He smells good and she loves him, and he loves her.

 Her interior fabric is now simple and whole, with no gold sequins, embroidered hearts, or strutting, iridescent peacocks.
 There are no tears in the tissue of her heart.